demisto/content/Packs/CertStream/Playbooks/playbook-Create_list_for_PTH_README.md

 ### Integrations

-* OpenAi ChatGPT v3
+This playbook does not use any integrations.

 ### Scripts

+* IsListExist
 * SetAndHandleEmpty
 * IsIntegrationAvailable
-* CreateArray

 ### Commands

+* gpt-send-message
+* createList
 * asm-list-external-websites
-* createList
-* chatgpt-send-prompt

 ## Playbook Inputs